NLESC-JCER/roquefort/README.rst

 ################################################################################

+A tool for refactoring Fortran code.

+There are three possible actions --action {clean_common, clean_use, clean_implicit}

++ clean_common: Delete common blocks, add the correspoinding block as a module fortran in m_common.f90.

++ clean_use: Delete unused variables imported by 'use' statements.

++ clean_implicit: Replace 'implicit real' by implicit none and declare variables using regular explicit declaration.

+Subflags of --action options are:

++ --action clean_common --common_block_name, -n /string/ --path_to_source, -p /string/
++ --action clean_use or clean_implicit --filename /string/ --overwrite, -ow

 The project setup is documented in `a separate document <project_setup.rst>`_.
 Feel free to remove this document (and/or the link to this document) if you don't need it.